likelion-kookmin/It-s_okay/README.md

 ## Description

-it's_okay is a website using Django that matches people with the same purpose
+it's_okay is a website using Django which matches people who are willing to enjoy outdoor and indoor activities with others <br>
+Just only ___'ONCE'___

 ### Purpose Ex)